sola-st/CMI-Finder/README.md

 1. [In our shared docker](#docker-setup)
 2. [As a pyhon package through command line](#python-package-setup)

-Then you can refer to [Usage](#usage) instructions on how to use our framework.
+Then, you can refer to [Usage](#usage) instructions on how to use our framework.
 Finally, in [Data Folders](#data-folders) you find an overview of the shared data that come with this artifact.

 ## Docker setup
 Before you start this setup, make sure docker is installed on your host machine.
 If not, please refer to: https://docs.docker.com/get-docker/

 ### Step 1: Load image
-Load the docker image that we share in the folder dockers at the root of the repository.
+Load the docker image that we share in the folder ./dockers at the root of this repository.
 ```
 docker image load -i ./dockers/cmi.image2.tar
 ```
 ### Step 2: run and attach
+This command will bring you inside the docker.
 ```
 docker container start --attach -i cmi.image:v2.0
 ```

 ### Step 3: Copy important folders to the docker
+In a new command line on host machine and not the docker, run the below command.
+It's better to let the docker cp command auto complete the name of the image to make sure it's the right name.
 ```
-docker cp datasets cmi.image.v1:/home/CMI-Finder
+docker cp datasets cmi.image:/home/CMI-Finder
 ```

 ### Step 4 : activate the virtual environement
-The user is supposed to be inside the docker after step 2.
+Make sure you are inside the docker when executing this step (if not, re-execute step 2 first).
 ```
 cd /home/CMI-Finder
 source .venv/bin/activate